Secrets of Barovia

 - If I make a shitty ruling, ask me about it in-game but don’t drag it out.
 If we don’t come to an agreement, follow up with me after via an email, text, PM through Obsidian Portal, phone call, face-to-face, or whatever is most conformable to you.

 - If friction exists between players & DMs as far as personality, don’t become passive aggressive or demanding to each other.
+Have a conversation and communicate your issues; preferably to the person that friction exists with, and if not that then to me as the DM.

 - Basically, let’s follow Wheaton’s Law (Don’t be a dick).
 Any outright hateful attitude, racism, sexism, other *-isms, and you’re going to be called on it at the least and booted out at the worst.
 People > Games.